geosensing/allocator/README.rst

 2. **Haversine Distance:** use option ``-d haversine``.

 3. **OSRM Distance:** use option ``-d osrm``.
-Neither haversine nor euclidean take account of the actual road network or the traffic.
-To use actual travel time, use `Open Source Routing Machine API <http://project-osrm.org/docs/v5.7.0/api/?language=Python#table-service>`__ A maximum number of 100 points can be passed to the function if we use public server.
-However, we can setting up own private OSRM server with ``--max-table-size`` to specific the maximum number of points.
+Neither Haversine nor Euclidean distance take account of the actual road network or the traffic.
+To use actual travel time, use `Open Source Routing Machine API <http://project-osrm.org/docs/v5.7.0/api/?language=Python#table-service>`__ A maximum number of 100 points can be passed to the function if we use the public server.
+However, you can set up your own private OSRM server with ``--max-table-size`` to specific the maximum number of points.

 4. **Google Distance Matrix API:**. use option ``-d google``.
 This option available in ``sort_by_distane`` and ``cluster_kahip`` only due to Google Distance Matrix API has very usage limits.
 Please look at the limitations `here. <https://developers.google.com/maps/documentation/distance-matrix/usage-limits>`__